SWENGG4Y2024/SWENGG4Y2024Team02/SRS.md

 - The system should be available 24/7.

 ## 5. System Interfaces
-- **User Interface**: A web-based interface for users to interact with the system.
+- **User Interface**: A web-based interface for Hosts and Customers to interact with the system.
 - **Database Interface**: The system will interact with a database to store and retrieve data.
 - **Payment Gateway Interface**: The system will integrate with a third-party payment gateway for handling payments.